Hypermobile Singers: From Pretty Impressive to Pretty Painful

 - Difficulty maintaining postural alignment & standing for a long time.
 This can lead to compensatory tension and stiffness in various parts of your body, particularly in your neck and surrounding areas, shoulders, jaw and abdominal muscles.
 If the connective tissue in your ligaments are not able to create some form of stability in your joints, then your muscles are going to try to take over for stabilization, which is why your musculature starts to fatigue and starts to get really overworked.

-.
-This can also lead to muscles not firing when they’re supposed to during movement, with for example weak glutes or hyperextended knees as a result.
+- An under-regulated vestibular system (balance), which can lead to dizziness and fatigueâ¨.
+This can also lead to muscles not firing when theyâre supposed to during movement, with for example weak glutes or hyperextended knees as a result.

 - Hypermobile children might have limited physical control, be “floppy” and have difficulty holding a pen for a long time.